minetest-mods/i3/API.md

 #### `i3.add_recipe_filter(name, function(recipes, player))`

-Adds a recipe filter with the given `name`.
+Add a recipe filter with the given `name`.
 The filter function returns the recipes to be displayed, given the available recipes and an `ObjectRef` to the user.
 Each recipe is a table of the form returned by `minetest.get_craft_recipe`.